-- Have at least $300 in wages that are subject to SDI contributions (look for “SDI” on your paystubs) during the 12-month base period of your claim.
+- Have earned at least $300 in wages that are subject to State Disability Insurance deductions (look for “CASDI” on your paystubs) during the 12-month base period of your claim.

 - Provide proof of relationship for bonding claims (birth certificate or record, adoption paperwork, etc.).

-Approximately 18.1 million California workers are covered by the PFL program, which is funded through mandatory employee payroll deductions.
-Eligible workers can receive up to 55 percent of their previous weekly earnings (maximum reimbursement amount is $1,173 per week) for up to six weeks within any 12-month period.
+Approximately 18.7 million California workers are covered by the PFL program, which is funded through mandatory employee payroll deductions.
+If eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date (maximum wage replacement rate is $1,252 per week) for up to six weeks within any 12-month period.